chec/commercejs-nextjs-demo-store/README.md

 ## Customization and Extendability

+- Add shipping zones and enable shipping options in each product
-- Add new features
+- Adding new features or extending existing features
-- Customize styling
+- Customizing the styling
+    - All global styles are done using SASS and Bootstrap
-- A/B test checkout designs
+- A/B testing unique checkout designs and flow
-- Extend on new features
-- Integrate other backend tools like CMS
+- Integrating other backend tools like Content Management Systems, Customer Support, Fulfillment services, and more.
-- Fetch reviews from other APIs
+- Fetching real client reviews from reviews APIs
+- Adding search functionality
+- Leveraging webhooks to automate post checkout actions